 Our timber frame cabin kit is probably our most popular housing choice amongst our customers.
 This small home design comes with a full loft making it spacious enough for a family to have room to stretch and to avoid being on top of each other.
-The simplicity of the design is attractive with its shiplap pine siding, metal roof and the mortise and tenon framing makes this cabin kit very strong once the construction has been completed.
+The simplicity of the design is attractive with its shiplap pine siding and metal roof.
+Additionally, the mortise and tenon framing makes this cabin kit very strong once the construction has been completed.

-Today we wanted to give a shoutout to our customer, who goes by Matt M. He built his cabin kit with his family in Tennessee.
+Today we wanted to give a shoutout to our customer, Matt M., who built his cabin kit with his family in Tennessee.
 He purchased the 20×40 Vermont Cabin and added the 8×40 covered porch kit to the order.
 Because the family was going to be using this as a vacation home, they decided they would not need a full basement and chose to install a concrete foundation as the base for the treated sill plate to sit on.
 Some people install radiant heating in this type of foundation as an energy efficient way to stay warm in the winter.

 Before they started building, they drew up a rough floor plan of where they wanted interior walls to go for bathrooms and closets.
 The rest of their layout was an open floor plan for fun family gatherings.
 We are sure they will load up the loft with bunk beds, or partition it off into separate bedrooms later.
 They also worked with their local town clerk to find out what was required for a permit.
 Once all of their ducks were in a row, the concrete slab foundation poured, and delivery of the cabin kit was accepted, they were ready to start the next steps of their building adventure.